-a.
+- a.
 Coverage.
 Adjustable work hours is a program established to accommodate varying VA patient care needs and part-time VA physicians who have VA or non-VA patient care, research, or educational responsibilities that make adherence to the same regularly scheduled tour of duty every pay period difficult.
 Adjustable tours are appropriate, for example, for part-time physicians at active affiliated facilities with extensive patient care, research, and educational responsibilities who frequently encounter emergencies or other unanticipated obligations that require them to deviate from their scheduled tour of duty.
-Adjustable work hours provide a means for minimizing this problem.
+Adjustable work hours provide a means for minimizing this problem. - b.

-b.
 Exclusions.
-The following employees shall not be placed in adjustable work hours:

-(1) Part-time physicians with fixed work requirements and part-time physicians who do not routinely need to adjust their tours of duty; and c.
+The following employees shall not be placed in adjustable work hours: - (1) Part-time physicians with fixed work requirements and part-time physicians who do not routinely need to adjust their tours of duty; and - (2) Part-time title 38 employees other than physicians. - c.
 Premium Pay.
 Part-time physicians are ineligible for premium pay.